My Tokyo Guide

 Hydrangeas aren't the only floral stars in June—Japanese irises, too, look fabulous.
 These vibrant flowers can be seen in many colors at the Katsushika Iris Festival (Shobu Matsuri) held at Horikiri Shobuen Iris Garden and Mizumoto Park.
 You can also enjoy them at the Koishikawa Korakuen Gardens (near Tokyo Dome), Meiji Jingu's Inner Garden, and the Imperial Palace East Garden.

-Go with the flow and spend a rainy day inside at one of Tokyo's many aquariums!
+Go with the flow and spend a rainy day inside at one of Tokyo's many aquariums.
 Experience the soothing atmosphere of Maxell Aqua Park Shinagawa, located near Shinagawa Station, which is achieved with diverse light and sound displays that differs by season, and by time of day.
 Shinagawa Aquarium, near Omori Kaigan, has popular sea lion and dolphin shows.
 Other great choices include Sumida Aquarium, adjacent to TOKYO SKYTREE, as well as Sunshine Aquarium, on the roof of World Import Mart Building in Ikebukuro.

 Spectators flock to see the mikoshi (portable shrine) parade at Torikoe Festival, an annual event that takes place in June near Asakusa in the old heart of Tokyo.
 Visitors can also enjoy evening lantern light-ups, and more.